J.D. Davis Player Props: Giants vs. Brewers

-On Friday, J.D.
-Davis (hitting .156 in his past 10 games) and the San Francisco Giants play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 8:10 PM ET.
+On Saturday, J.D.
+Davis (.229 batting average in his past 10 games, with five doubles, two home runs, four walks and seven RBI) and the San Francisco Giants face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 4:10 PM ET.

-He is looking to bounce back following he struck out four times in his last game against the Brewers.
+In his last game, he racked up three RBI (going 3-for-6 with two doubles and a home run) against the Brewers.

 J.D.
 Davis Game Info & Props vs. the Brewers